WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/Consent and rights to use Personal Data.md

 ---

 ### A Rights way forward

-Combining elements of COALA IP and Consent Receipts is worth exploring further.

 COALA IP (Coalition Of Automated Legal Applications, Intellectual Property) was formed to design and implement a free and open specification for handling digital licensing of intellectual property.
 Its goals are to establish open,free, and easy ways to claim attribution, add metadata, license works, mediate IP disputes, and authenticate claims of others.
 The group believes that there should be global agreement at the data level without the need for centralised control.
 COALA IP extends the LCC Framework to represent IP Rights digitally with a standardised data model.
 For instance, this uses the RDF (Resource
 Description Framework) standard to record assertions in a JSON-LD format.